Natashina/Movies-ETL/README.md

 - Kaggle metadata
 - MovieLens rating data (from Kaggle)

-The following assumptions have been made regarding iteration of Wikipedia data.
+The following assumptions have been made regarding iteration of Wikipedia and Kaggle data.

 ##1.
 Duplicates of IMDb IDs were removed from Wikipedia dataset, that reduced the original number of rows from 7311 to 7033.